“The spirit of God, by a special and admirable Providence, is guiding hearts and renewing the face of the earth.”

 Unable to get near Jesus because of the crowd, they opened up the roof above him.
 After they had broken through, they let down the mat on which the paralytic was lying. - Mark 2:3

 The consecrated life has been a foundational support for Catholicism since the early times of the Church.
 The way of life as lived through the expression of the evangelical counsels of poverty, chastity and obedience has witnessed to the very life of Christ.
 Religious communities continue to speak to the value of such a manner of living.
-As society evolves people continue to seek to manifest lives of holiness through new and explicitly meaningful ways.
+As society evolves, people continue to seek to manifest lives of holiness through explicitly meaningful ways in ever changing cultural contexts.

 The new wine of religious life cannot be put into old wineskins without the possibility of mutual destruction.
 The Holy Spirit breathes new life wherever He wills.
-He calls many souls to commit to consecrated life through the birthing of new and unique religious communities that, while safeguarding the essential elements of the past, incorporate a relevant understanding and implementation for the present.
+He calls many souls to commit to consecrated life through both the renewal and the birthing of religious communities that, while safeguarding the essential elements of the traditions, incorporate a relevant understanding and implementation for the present.
+It truly must be through the power and inspiration of the Holy Spirit!

 There are different kinds of gifts but the same Spirit who circulates them among the members of the Body of Christ.